Fulfilling Achievements are Good, Experiences are Even Better

 Interesting to note, the “recent past” part gets ignored easily.
 Another observation, all those listed are mostly focused on achievements and not on the activity or the experience of doing something.

 You can ask me why this is a problem.
-The problem is when we are only focused on achievements, we need to wait (sometimes long) for those to happen again in order for us to be happy.
+The problem is when we are only focusing on achievements, we need to wait (sometimes long) for those to happen again for us to be happy.
 How does this help for overall happiness?

-All of us deserve better and all of us can have it when we pay attention to everyday happiness in little things.
+All of us deserve better, and all of us can have it when we pay attention to everyday happiness in little things.
 Finding the activities that we enjoy doing and make time for those is the key.
-It seems obvious but are often ignored.
+It seems obvious but is often ignored.